IPSE warns of new IR35 risk with automatic switch to payroll

-- Should a third party’s whim affect the contractors it employs in such a fundamental way?
+- Should a third party’s whim so fundamentally affect the contractors it employs?

-- Is it right that contractors don’t get a say in a change that could have such a dramatic effect upon them?
+- Is it right that contractors don't get a say in such potentially damaging changes?

-- It doesn’t seem fair, but when did HMRC accept ‘fair’ as part of their policy-making process?
+- No, it's not fair.
+But when did HMRC accept 'fair' as part of their policy-making process?